 The CHDP program is a preventive screening program for low-income children under age 21.
-It encompasses the requirements of the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program.
+It encompasses the requirements of the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program and the Prenatal Guidance program.
 The purpose of the CHDP program is to prevent childhood disability by screening children during critical times of growth and development and making referrals as necessary to improve their health.